-The sacred moment of her life arrived for Maria Domenica on the day of her First Communion.
-Years of catechetical instruction and reflection prepared her for it.
-Fr.
-Pestarino understood that this was the right moment.

-The deepening of the Eucharistic life unified and harmonized her personal faith journey as an adolescent.
+The sacred moment of her life arrived for Mary Domenica on the day of her First Communion.
+Catechesis prepared her for it.
+D. Pestarino understood that this was the right moment.
+The deepening of the Eucharistic life unifies and harmonizes her entire itinerary of personalization of faith.

 This encounter with the Lord took place in 1850.
 It is recorded in the Books of the State of Souls kept in the parish.
-Maria Domenica, who then understood many things, ardently desired to meet the Lord, like the lover from the Song of Songs (5:2).
-After having spent Lent in serene recollection, the vigil arrived.
-This is how the Cronistoria describes that moment:
+Mary, who then understood many things, ardently desired to meet the Lord, like the lover from the Song of Songs (5:2).
+After having spent Lent in serene recollection, the vigil arrives.
+It is how the Chronicle describes that moment:

 "The night was passed dozing and waking and in joyful, prayerful longing, and spiritual outbursts to overflow to those who slept near her and envied her good fortune."
-(Cronistoria I 23)

-Maria Domenica experienced the divine.
+Cro I 23 Main experiences the divine.
 She lived through that day with the intensity of the love of that God.
-Maria learned to love from the beginning of her life.
-She opens out to the gift of God as in Ps 62:2-7.
+Main learned to love from the beginning of her life.
+She opens to the gift of God, as in Ps 62:2-7.

-She lived the excitement of the eve of that great day that marked a decisive step in her spiritual journey.
-Let us hear again from the Cronistoria:
+She lives the anxiety of the eve of the great day that marks a decisive step in her spiritual journey.
+Let us hear the chronology:

-"The celebration was timed for 8:00 am, but dawn had scarcely broken on this Wednesday of Holy Week (April 19, 1848) when Maria was already up and about, tidying herself and putting on her beautiful new dress and, for the first time, the white veil which meant so much to her.
+The celebration was timed far 8:00 a.m., but dawn had scarcely broken on this Wednesday of Holy Week (April 19, 1848),2 when Mary was already up and about, tidying herself and putting on her beautiful new dress and, for the first time, the white veil which meant so much to her.

-Her father's last instructions on the divinity of the Eucharist and her mother's recommendations as to behavior and recollection must have sounded far more pleasant than usual in her ears.
-She did not speak, but her eyes shone with the inward desire to do everything well to receive Jesus in a worthy manner.
+Her father's last instructions on the divinity of the Eucharist and her mother's recommendations for behavior and recollection must have sounded far more pleasant than usual in her ears.
+She did not speak, but her eyes shone with the inward desire to do everything well to receive Jesus worthily.
 Along the path, she went in the clear, chilly air, speeding her steps just as interior fervor gave wings to her soul.
-Maria's mother was unable not go with her because a new little one needed all her attention.
-But Maria was cheerful just the same as she tripped along between cousin Domenica and sister Felicina who looked up at her with admiration and held her tightly by the hand as if fearing she might take a flight to heaven."
-(Cronistoria, I 23-24)
+Mary's mother could not go with her because a new little one needed all her attention.
+But Mary was cheerful just the same as she tripped along between cousin Domenica and sister Felicina, who admired her and held her tightly by the hand as if fearing she might take a flight to heaven.
+Cro 24

-The Eucharistic presence in her seemed to give wings to her steps.
-(Is 40:31).
-Love makes life light; nothing is a burden to those who love.
+The Eucharistic presence in her seems to give wings to her steps.
+(Is 40,31) Love makes life light; nothing is a burden to those who love...

-"Maria Domenica knelt devoutly and paid attention to no one except Father Pestarino who gave the last instructions.
-Once the parish priest had started Mass, her eyes did not leave the altar except to glance toward Father Pestarino, who was reading aloud the preparatory prayers for the great event.
-Maria did not miss a word.
-Her face, which was more flushed than usual, showed that these sentiments had entered her heart and become her own, increasing her eager longing still more.
+Mary knelt devoutly and paid attention to no one except Father Pestarino, who gave the last instructions.
+Once the parish priest had started mass, her eyes did not leave the altar except glance toward Father Pestarino, who read aloud the preparatory prayers for the great event.
+Mary did not miss a word.
+Her face, which was more flushed than usual, showed that these sentiments had entered her heart and become her own, increasing her longing.
+Perhaps this is her first significant experience of God.
+Her whole being: body-spirit, is unified, centered in the treasure of his life; it is an arcane experience in which she "tastes" the transcendent as a full embrace of the Divine.

 Finally, Father Pestarino began the Confiteor, and all the young voices joined in this solemn confession of sin for which they had been prepared.
-Maria's clear, sure voice could also be heard, and her step was firm as she went in pious recollection and radiant with joy and happiness to receive Jesus."
-(Cronistoria I 24)
+Mary's clear, sure voice could also be heard, and her step was firm as she went in pious recollection and radiant with joy and happiness to receive Jesus.
+Cro I 24